How to Resolve Rate Limited Requests (429 Too Many Requests)

 }

-Known Rate Limited Plugins and Service Provider
+Known Rate Limited Plugins and Service Providers

 There are a couple of plugins and service providers that tend to hit the blacklisted keyword in the http.ratelimit snippet and, therefore, may need to be excluded individually.
 Below we have listed them and their User Agents for your convenience